SkafteNicki/dtu_mlops/10_privasy_computing/readme.md

 CI belongs to the operation part.

 It should be notes that applying CI does not magically secure that your code does not break.
-CI is only as strong as the unittest that are automatically executed.
+CI is only as strong as the tests that are automatically executed.
 CI simply structures and automates this.

 <p align="center">